audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Parameter | Type | Description
 --------- | ---- | -----------
 `limit` | Integer | Limit the number of returned results per page.
 If `0`, no limit will be applied.
 `page` | Integer | The page number (0 indexed) to request.
-If there is no limit applied, then page will have no effect and all results will be returned.
+If there is no limit applied, then the page will have no effect and all results will be returned.
 `sort` | String | What to sort the results by.
 By default, the results will be sorted by series name.
 Other sort options are: numBooks, totalDuration, and addedAt.
 `desc` | Binary | Whether to reverse the sort order. `0` for false, `1` for true.
 `filter` | String | What to filter the results by.
 See [Filtering](#filtering).
 The `issues` and `feed-open` filters are not available for this endpoint.
 `minified` | Binary | Whether to request minified objects. `0` for `false`, `1` for `true`.
-`include` | String | A comma separated list of what to include with the library items.
+`include` | String | A comma-separated list of what to include with the library items.
 The only current option is `rssfeed`.

 ### Response